SOFTS-Raw sugar prices climb, arabica coffee hits 4-week low

-LONDON, March 9 (Reuters) - Raw sugar futures on ICE rose on Thursday supported by tight supplies driven partly by lower-than-expected production in India and Thailand, while arabica coffee prices fell to a four-week low.
+LONDON, March 9 (Reuters) - Raw sugar futures on ICE rose on Thursday as lower-than-expected production in India and Thailand added to concern about tight supplies, while arabica coffee prices fell to a four-week low.

 SUGAR

-* Dealers said supportive factors included a diminishing outlook for production in India and concerns about port congestion in top exporter Brazil.
+* Dealers said supportive factors included a diminishing outlook for production in India and concerns about port congestion in top exporter Brazil, which is expected to harvest large crops of grains and sugar and is experiencing excessive rains at ports.

 * They also noted that some mills were closing in Thailand slightly earlier than normal and production was likely to be lower than had been expected.